all-out/guides/_guides/rolling-wormholes.md

 ---
 ## Introduction

 Wormholes collapse if enough mass jumps through them.
 We can ram our holes with massive ships in a controlled way to close them safely.
-We do this to secure our hole, get better kspace exits, or get new wormhole space chains.
+We do this to secure our hole, get better kspace exits, or get new wormhole chains.

 ## Overview